garrandall/popular-music-data/tracks/shame-zhane.md

 Back in your arms
 That's my high (Shame)

-Ooh, my mother thinks you're playing a game
+Oh, my mother thinks you're playing a game
 And what you do to me, it's a (Shame)
-Ooh, I'm gonna love you just the same
+Oh, I'm gonna love you just the same
 But mamma just don't understand

 Back in your arms